What does it feel like when ribs are broken? Changes in the area of the rib injury

 Depending on the degree of damage to the bone tissue, a rib fracture can be:

-• subperiosteal - damaged bone ribs;
+• subperiosteal - damaged bone tissue ribs;

-According to the number of fractures, rib fractures can be:
+Based on the number of fractures, rib fractures can be:

 • single – one rib is damaged;